joeyshi12/diff-eq-solver/README.md

   <img src="https://raw.githubusercontent.com/joeyshi12/diff-eq-solver/master/assets/wave_eq_demo.gif" style="width: 400px;">
 </p>

-## How to run
+## Installation
 ```
 pip3 install diffeq-solver-tk
-detk
 ```

-## How to use
+## Usage
+The GUI can be started with `detk`.
 Once you open the solver, choose a differential equation type through the navigation bar above and enter the parameters for your equation.
 Clicking "Solve" will run the solving algorithm for your equation and generate a static plot in the right window.
 After a solution is prepared, you can export the solution as an xlsx file by clicking "Export".
 For partial differential equation types, you can play an animation in the right window by clicking "Play" and switch back to the static plot by clicking "Show Plot".

-All of following differential equations are currently supported:
+diffeq-solver-tk can also be used in the command-line by running `detk solve <diff-eq-type> <infile> <outfile>`.
+Examples valid `<infile>` files are provided in `tests/queries`.

+## Dev Wiki
 - [First order differential equations](https://github.com/joeyshi12/diff-eq-solver/wiki/First-Order-Differential-Equation-Solving-Algorithm)
 - [Second order differential equations](https://github.com/joeyshi12/diff-eq-solver/wiki/Second-Order-Differential-Equation-Solving-Algorithm)
 - [One-dimensional Heat Equation](https://github.com/joeyshi12/diff-eq-solver/wiki/One-dimensional-Heat-Equation-Solving-Algorithm)